 The Great Fire of 1892: The Night St. John’s Burned

-By the next morning, much of the capital was gone.
-Streets had vanished, landmarks were gutted, businesses levelled, and more than 11,000 people were left homeless.
+By the next morning, much of the city was gone.

 Quick Facts About the Great Fire of 1892